igorhideki/igorhideki/README.md

 ## Hi there 👋

-Hi, I'm Igor Hideki Trindade, a software engineer with a passion for frontend development.
+I'm Igor Hideki Trindade, a software engineer with a passion for frontend development.
 I currently work as a Fullstack Software Engineer at Lambda3.
 With over 8 years of experience, I've worked on a variety of projects and gained expertise in different technologies.

 Outside of work, I have a strong interest in video games, bikes, mechanical keyboards, and coffee.